bulletmark/encfsui/README.md

 [zenity](http://live.gnome.org/Zenity), and
 [xdg-open](http://portland.freedesktop.org/wiki/).

-The idea is to create a shortcut link to this script on your desktop (specifying no terminal session needed) adding your source [encfs](http://www.arg0.net/encfs) dir and your target mount point dir as arguments to the script.
-Whenever you want to mount your private directory, you click on the desktop shortcut.
+Whenever you want to mount your private directory, you click on the desktop launcher.
+The launcher runs the script with appropriate directory arguments.
 The script uses [zenity](http://live.gnome.org/Zenity) to prompt you for the passphrase and then mounts the [encfs](http://www.arg0.net/encfs) directory.
-If you click on the shortcut when it is mounted, then [zenity](http://live.gnome.org/Zenity) prompts you to unmount it.
+If you click on the launcher when the private directory is already mounted, then you are prompted to unmount it.
 There are some other options, see usage below.

 I only use a single encrypted directory under my home directory.
 My